Stochastic Online Shortest Path Routing: The Value of Feedback: Introduction

-The rest of the paper is organized as follows.
-We review related works on the MAB problem and the online shortest-path problem in Section~\ref{sec:relatedWork}.
+The remaining of the paper is organized as follows.
+In Section~\ref{sec:relatedWork} we review the literature related to MAB problems and to online shortest path problems.
 In Section~\ref{sec:model}, we introduce the network model and formulate our online routing problem.
 Fundamental performance limits (regret lower bounds) are derived in Section~\ref{sec:lowerBound}.
-Finally, we propose online routing algorithms and evaluate their performance in Section~\ref{sec:algorithm}.
+We propose online routing algorithms and evaluate their performance in Section~\ref{sec:algorithm}.
+Finally, Section~\ref{sec:conclusion} concludes the paper and provides future research directions.
 All the proofs are presented in the Appendix.